Report a Watering Violation

 - Newly constructed swimming pools, Jacuzzis and spas may be filled.

-- Pools may be drained and refilled for repairs as needed.
+- Pools may be drained and refilled for repairs as needed (must follow proper water disposal methods).

 - Existing swimming pools, Jacuzzis, and spas may be replenished to maintain operational levels.

-- Commercial full-service or self-service car wash facilities, including those at service stations and automobile dealership facilities.
+- Commercial full-service or self-service car wash facilities, including those at service stations and automobile dealership facilities is permitted.

 - Washing or hosing down of sidewalks, driveways, patios, porches, parking areas or other similar paved surfaces is permitted.